News

 President Donald Trump's now former national security adviser Mike Waltz was photographed last week using TeleMessage Signal during a cabinet meeting, and the photo seemed to show that he was ...

-TeleMessage, the app that President Donald Trump’s former national security adviser, Mike Waltz, appeared to use to archive his group chats, has suspended all services after hackers claimed to ...
+TeleMessage, the app that President Trump’s former National Security Advisor, Mike Waltz, appeared to use to archive his group chats, has suspended all services.

-The full story is here.
-Portland-based Smarsh is in the eye of a national security storm with reports Sunday its TeleMessage business was hacked and messages — including those of former National ...
+Portland-based Smarsh is in the eye of a national security storm with reports Sunday its TeleMessage business was hacked and messages — including those of former National Security Advisor Mike ...

 Former National Security Advisor Mike Waltz went from using Signal to using a Signal-like product from digital archiving firm Smarsh.
 CEO of Portland-area's 2nd largest software co. moves to ...